skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

         * focus groups
     + data analysis: e.g. GLOs (see below) -- a type of coding framework
     + reporting
--

-### artistic research forum:

-### the point beyond

-## discourse

-- generate micro-conferences from forum
-- benefits:
-    + learning
-    + inspiration
-    + new ideas
-    + better research

-## unforgettable

-- aim: inspire, gather stories of inspiration/experience, build community
-- current: language is limited/piecemeal; language of experiences of an ephemeral/bodily thing
-- "I remember ..."
-- create website for collective evaluation messages
-- targeted interviews
-- dialogues with contributors (a gift?)
-- dialogues, conversations, collaborations, their experience
-- remote community of contributors -- building community

-## email to S'ALA
+### email to S'ALA re un/knowable body

-# The Un/knowable Body at S'ALA

-## plan

 1. initial collection phase of materials (Finger Pointing Moon team)
 2. work with S'ALA (project partner and key stakeholder) to identify participants for workshop series.
-Open to all.
+Make the workshops open to all?
 3. workshop 1 S'ALA: initial explorations with materials, processes of translation (from texts to bodies, from English to Italian), ways of representing this process, work with participants to identify strategies for public engagement, initial evaluation (basic data, recorded conversations and written reflections)
 4. workshop 2 S'ALA: deepening understanding and translation of the collected materials, test methods for public engagement, second evaluation (recorded conversations and written reflections)
 5. workshop 3 S'ALA: generating public outcome building on work in first two workshops, third project evaluation
 6. public exhibition/output S'ALA: how long installed? how documented?
 Include public conversation?
-7. Impact evaluation (+6 months)
+7. Impact evaluation (+6 months) and +12 months?

 Two strands of beneficiary:
 - workshop participants (involved in development, public engagement, production)